 Practice does make perfect!

-Finally, use the websites and videos that help you the most and share them with your friends.
+Finally, use the websites and videos that help you and share them with your friends.

-In fact, sharing is caring when it comes to helping someone learn a new skill or craft.
-No matter what, we will always need teachers to help us learn specific things that we may not understand completely.
+Sharing is caring when it comes to helping someone learn a new skill or craft.
+We will always need teachers to help us understand specific things that we may not completely understand.
 But, having a good list of websites bookmarked for reference will help you!